Learning about Stroke and Stress the hard way.

 Hello, are you doing man?

 Doing good.
 Thank you so much for being on the program.
-And I really appreciate you making the time.
+And I really appreciate you taking the time.
 I thought I’d get in touch because I really liked your approach when I was following you on Instagram, and I really enjoyed just what you had to say.
-And I thought it was a good, a good message to share.
+And I thought it was a good, good message to share.
 So I’m curious to know what happened to you.

 Darren had a Basal Ganglia stroke